 This in turn results in an admissions strategy we often use with students to apply ED or EA to schools that are selective but often overlooked due to location or, more often, size.

-A further analysis we do on this is the change in acceptance rate over time to determine which schools are becoming the most competitive fastest.
+A further analysis we do on this is the change in acceptance rate over time.
+This helps us to determine which schools are becoming the most competitive fastest.
 Everyone knows the top 20 schools have become asymptotically competitive, but what does that mean for the future?
 Where should I apply?
 This is where this derivative analysis can come into effect.
 Statistical analysis in college admissions is part of what sets Empowerly apart from the rest.
 Find out for yourself today.